magnusmanske/listeria_rs/README.single_wiki.md

 }
 ```
 ## Extended parameters
-You might want to use some extended parameters to fine-tune Listeria to your wiki setup:
+Optionally, you can use some extended parameters to fine-tune Listeria to your wiki setup.
+This should not be necessary for an initial test.
 ```json
 {
 	"profiling": false,